 Celebrate King's Week

-The King’s University campus is preparing for an entire week of celebrations.
-It’s all about highlighting the very best and brightest parts of King's identity, showing our school spirit, and taking pride in our community's unique origins and traditions.
-Celebrate King’s Week is also an excellent opportunity to remind ourselves that this university could not exist without the Lord’s providence and the support of those who believe in equipping agents of renewal and reconciliation in our world.
-Whether you are alumni, students, staff, faculty, or supporters, this annual event reminds us of all those reasons to rejoice, because at our core we know that King’s is unlike any other post-secondary institution--it’s our community and our legacy!
+King’s is preparing for an entire week of celebrations on campus.
+We're highlighting the best and brightest parts of King's identity, showing our school spirit, and taking pride in our community's origins and traditions.
+Celebrate King’s Week is also an opportunity to remember that this university could not exist without the Lord’s provision and the support of those who believe in equipping our students to pursue a better world.
+Whether you are alumni, students, staff, faculty, or supporters, this annual event reminds us of reasons to celebrate because we know that King’s is unlike any other post-secondary institution--it’s our community and our legacy!

-Throughout the week’s festivities, King's will be highlighting the unfolding story of our beloved institution.
-There is plenty to celebrate from the past and the founders that inspired our inception, to the present milestones and community achievement, and on to our dreams for a faithful future 50 or 100 years from now.
-If you want to share your King’s story, please contact email@example.com or 780.465.8318 for opportunities to be involved in Celebrate King’s Week 2017.
+Throughout the week’s events, we will highlight King's unfolding story.
+There is plenty to celebrate from the past and the founders who inspired this institution, to the present milestones and community achievements, to our dreams for a faithful future 50 or 100 years from now.
+Want to share your King’s story?
+Contact email@example.com or 780.465.8318 for ways to be involved in Celebrate King’s Week.

 If there is a particular student you know could use an extra special surprise, consider sending them a Student Care Package.
-Whether it’s fresh cookies, a coffee card, or study supplies, you can brighten a student’s day and encourage them to finish the semester strong.
+Whether it’s cupcakes, a coffee card, or study supplies, you can encourage them with a thoughtful gift!

 Tuesday is all about celebrating our founding story with a throwback to the people who made this place possible.
-Festivities include featuring archived photos from the early days of King’s, sharing excerpts from our history, and highlighting the Dutch heritage held by many of our passionate founders.
-It’s a day for nostalgia and a little indulgence as we serve up authentic Dutch stroopwafels made fresh and on-site by our friends at Double Dutch Treats & Meats.
-These delightful “syrup waffles” will be available by donation towards the King’s Green Wall Project, so stay tuned for their surprise location on campus from 10:30 a.m. to 12:30 p.m.
+We'll showcase archived photos from King's early days, share excerpts from our history, and highlight the Dutch heritage held by many of our founders.
+The big hit of the day everyone looks forward to are the authentic Dutch stroopwafels made fresh on-site by Double Dutch Treats & Meats.
+These delightful syrup waffles will be available by donation towards mental health initiatives, so stay tuned for their surprise location starting at 10:30 a.m.

 Show Your King's Colours

-All day Thursday we encourage everyone on campus to colour-coordinate!
-It’s an opportunity to show off our school pride by sporting our King’s apparel or by wearing the colour blue.
-Izzy the Eagle and the King’s paparazzi will be out and about to snap photos and award prizes to the best dressed.
-Alumni and friends of King’s can also participate from afar.
-Simply post a selfie on social media featuring your new or vintage King’s gear and tag The King’s University Alumni on Facebook, Twitter or Instagram.
+We encourage everyone on campus to colour coordinate!
+Show off your school pride by sporting King’s apparel or wearing the colour blue.
+Izzy the Eagle and King’s paparazzi will be out to snap photos and award prizes to the best dressed.
+Alumni and friends of King’s can also participate!
+Post a picture featuring your new or vintage King’s gear and tag The King’s University Alumni on Facebook, Twitter, or Instagram.
 Prizes and our exclusive alumni socks can be mailed straight to your door.

 My Dreams for King's

-Over the last year, we have been gathering input and dreaming of the possibilities for King’s over the next 50 to 100 years.
+We have been dreaming of the possibilities for King’s over the next 50 to 100 years.
 Through the generous support of The King’s University Foundation, designs are taking shape for our Campus Master Plan that could accommodate double or triple the current student population as well as introduce new programs and services.
-These are only some of the aspirations we have for this university.
 What is your hope for the future?
-Take a moment to reflect on Celebrate King’s Week 2057 or 2117.
-What goals and milestones will we be celebrating then?
-Share your dreams for King’s right now!
+Reflect on Celebrate King’s Week 2057 or 2118.
+What goals and milestones will we be celebrating?
+Share your dreams for King’s!